 - Must receive certification by the American Board of Plastic Surgery, the only legitimate plastic surgery board recognized by the American Board of Medical Specialties.

-- Board certification can only be achieved after performing a 3 to 6 year residency followed by 2 to 3 years of training.
+- Board certification can only be achieved by performing a 3 to 6-year residency followed by 2 to 3 years of training.

 - Have a total of 10 to 12 years of postgraduate preparation.

 - Must pass an extensive written exam followed by an in-person oral examination given by the American Board of Plastic Surgery.

 The difference between a cosmetic surgeon and a board-certified plastic surgeon can be devastating, depending on the expertise of the cosmetic surgeon.
 Some can perform a perfect tummy tuck or breast augmentation while others may leave you scarred, deformed, or unhappier than before your procedure.

 The most important thing you can do for yourself when choosing a surgeon is your homework.
 You should be very cautious when choosing a surgeon and always ask for credentials.
 Credentials include diplomas or certifications documenting the completion of medical school, residency programs, or professional memberships.
 This documentation should be easy to find in the surgeon’s office or online.